 Cuba Endemics Birding Tour

-18th – 30th November 2024: Cuba endemics birding tour highlights include Bee Hummingbird, Cuban Trogon, Cuban Bullfinch, Gundlach’s Hawk, Cuban Grassquit, Oriente Warbler, Cuban Nightjar, Blue-headed Quail-Dove, Cuban Tody, Fernandina’s Flicker, Blue Grosbeak, White-crowned Pigeon, Bare-legged Owl, Red-legged Thrush, Cuban Solitaire, West Indian Woodpecker, Key West Quail-Dove, Cuban Pygmy Owl, Olive-capped Warbler – £3925 per person
+18th – 30th November 2025: Cuba endemics birding tour highlights include Bee Hummingbird, Cuban Trogon, Cuban Bullfinch, Gundlach’s Hawk, Cuban Grassquit, Oriente Warbler, Cuban Nightjar, Blue-headed Quail-Dove, Cuban Tody, Fernandina’s Flicker, Blue Grosbeak, White-crowned Pigeon, Bare-legged Owl, Red-legged Thrush, Cuban Solitaire, West Indian Woodpecker, Key West Quail-Dove, Cuban Pygmy Owl, Olive-capped Warbler – £TBA

 Western Spindalis